Mayank2335/Ecommerce-Follow-Along/README.md

 2. Allow users to increase/decrease product quantity with + and - buttons.
 3. Create backend API endpoints to handle quantity updates.

+### 📝 Milestone 20: User Profile Page
+✅ Goals:

+1. Create a backend endpoint to send user data.

+2. Create a frontend profile page to display:
+- Profile photo, name, and email in one section.
+- Address in another section, with an "Add Address" button.
+- If no address is found, display "No address found"